pingcap/docs/configure-placement-rules.md

 ### Use pd-ctl to view and modify all configurations

-Users can also view and modify all configurations using pd-ctl, that is, save all configurations to the file, and then overwrite and save after modification.
+You can also view and modify all configuration using pd-ctl.
+To do that, save all configuration to a file, editing the configuration file, and then save the file to the PD server to overwrite the previous configuration.
 This operation also uses the `rule-bundle` subcommand.

-Use the following command to save all configurations to the `rules.json` file:
+For example, to save all configuration to the `rules.json` file, execute the following command:

 {{< copyable "shell-regular" >}}